JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 You give both items the same weight, and put them into a `Column` to align them vertically, so weights apply vertically in this case.
 Pretty much what you'd do for a `LinearLayout` in the Android `View` system.

+This is **simpler and more efficient**, and you will learn why in a minute.

 But let's assume you want a bit more control here over your layout.
 You can always write your own layout that behaves the way you need.
 The compose team is working hard on making it an easy task.

 ```kotlin